zedr/pycon17-bitcoin/PITCHME.md

 # Public key cryptography
 ## AKA Plan C: public and private keys

- - Makes e-commerce a $1.95 Trillion
+ - Makes e-commerce a $1.95 Trillion industry
- - Projected to top $4 Trillion
+ - Projected to top $4 Trillion in 2020

 ---
 ![](asserts/cert.png)

+---
+## Basic concepts
+### Each party has two keys:

+ - Public keys are shared with anyone
+ - Private keys are kept secret
+ - You can't deduce a private key from a public key

+---
+## Basic concepts (2)

+ - Alice encrypts a message with her private key
+ - Anyone with her public key can read it

+## Basic concepts (3)

+ - Alice encrypts a message with Bob's public key
+ - Only Bob can read it

+## Basic concepts (4)

+ - Alice wants to prove a message comes from her
+ - Alice encrypts the message using her public key
+ - OR, Alice encrypts the fingerprint of the message (signs it)

 ---
 ### Implementing a RSA-like cypher